Statement of Purpose

 Prohibition of Retaliation

-The University will not engage in or tolerate retaliation against an individual who makes are report of stalking, serves as a witness, or provides information concerning an act of stalking.
+The University will not engage in or tolerate retaliation against an individual who makes a report of domestic violence, serves as a witness, or provides information concerning an act of domestic violence.
 Retaliation is a serious violation of this policy.
 Any acts of retaliation or threatened retaliation should be reported immediately to the Department of Campus Safety and Protection, the Dean of Students, or the Director of Human Resources.
 Any person found to have retaliated against another individual in violation of this policy will be subject to appropriate sanctions.
-Individuals, who believe they have been subject to any acts of retaliation or threatened with retaliation, should promptly report the same pursuant to the complaint procedure outlined in this policy.
+Individuals, who believe they have been subject to any acts of retaliation or threatened retaliation, should promptly report the same pursuant to the complaint procedure outlined in this policy.

-Any administrator, faculty member, staff, or student who experiences or sees another member of the Immaculata community experiencing stalking and/or retaliation should report the behavior to a member of the Campus Safety and Protection Department, the Dean of Students, or the Director of Human Resources.
+Any administrator, faculty member, staff, or student who experiences or sees another member of the Immaculata community experiencing domestic violence and/or retaliation should report the behavior to a member of the Campus Safety and Protection Department, the Dean of Students or the Director of Human Resources.
 If safety is an immediate concern, contact Campus Safety and Protection or the local police department for assistance.

 The University will take interim measures as necessary to prevent the complainant from being subjected to discrimination or harassment during the investigative and complaint process.
 The University will take steps to ensure that any interim measures taken do not adversely affect the complainant and will provide written notice to a complainant of such options.
 By way of example only, such changes may include, but are not limited to arranging for excused absences, extended periods of time to make up examinations, tutoring or changes in class schedule, placing the respondent on leave, make alternative living arrangements, or authorize other types of temporary measures to ensure the safety and well-being of the complainant and the campus community while the investigation and complaint process is pending, including but not limited to “no contact orders”.

-The University provides support to victims of stalking through on and off campus resources.
+The University provides support to victims of domestic violence through on and off campus resources.
 Caring professionals are available to discuss the individual’s options and to offer support, compassion and practical assistance.

 IU Counseling Services, Bruder Center, 610 647-4400 ext 3478 or ext.
 3506 (After 4:30 PM please contact IU Campus Safety and Protection and they will contact the on-call counselor for you)